merakigenart/meraki-js-sdk/README.md

 #### Random values

-Your script may require random values (integers, decimals, etc.) but are required to use the Meraki-provided value _(the "token random hash")_ as the basis for all randomness.
-To make it easier, the SDK provides several helper methods to generate random values that are based on the token random hash.
+Your script may require random values (integers, decimals, etc.), but is required to use the Meraki-provided value _(the "entropy hash")_ as the basis for all randomness.
+To make it easier, the SDK provides helper methods to generate predictable random values based on the entropy hash.

 You may access the helper methods via the `Meraki.random` class, which provides the following methods: